-In addition to the impermissible rates of R15 000.00 as referred to in paragraph 10.1 (b) above, a further R35 000.00 exemption in the market value of a property will be granted, and a further rebate of 45% on the tariff computed will be granted to all residential properties including state owned residential properties.
+In addition to the impermissible rates of R15 000.00 as referred to in paragraph 10.1 (b) above, a further R35 000.00 exemption in the market value of a property will be granted, and a further rebate of 45% on the tariff computed will be granted to all residential properties including state properties owned by an organ of state and used as residential properties.
 Nevertheless, the R 50 000.00 rebate on market value and the 45% rebate is not applicable to residential properties that are vacant.